Intro Module Briefing Sheet / Class of 2024

 - Take several sheets of paper and cut them into 20 small (two-inches or so) squares.

-Please bring all this work, including the paper squares,
+- Please bring all this work, including the paper squares, to the session.

 - Briefly check in and re-acquaint yourselves with your Cohort Name, Motto, Mascot and Theme Song.